 Similar to Task 6 of reference [1], the LPSD fire PRA should estimate fire-ignition frequencies and their respective uncertainties for ignition sources and compartments.
 The ignition frequency task represents the first step in quantifying fire scenarios as they are defined and analyzed in later tasks.
-A generic set of fire-ignition frequencies for various generic equipment types (ignition sources) typically found in certain plant locations was developed as a starting point for the full-power analysis.
+A generic set of fire-ignition frequencies for various generic equipment types (ignition sources) typically found in certain plant locations was developed as a starting point for the at-power analysis.
 The same analysis approach described in Task 6 of reference [1] applies to LPSD conditions with a few exceptions as discussed below.

-The frequencies provided in reference [1] were based on events that either occurred during all operating modes or just during power operation.
-That is, as a part of the full-power methodology development, each of the identified fire ignition source bins was reviewed.
+The frequencies provided in reference [1] were based on events that either occurred during all operating modes or just during power operation including startup.
+That is, as a part of the at-power methodology development, each of the identified fire ignition source bins was reviewed.
 Judgment was applied to assess whether or not the frequency of fire events would be substantially dependent on the plant operating mode.
 Two fire frequency cases resulted as follows:

-- Case 1: If the fire ignition frequency of an ignition source bin was judged to be independent of the operating mode, then the fire frequency analysis considered all fire events occurring over all plant operating states and the corresponding years of reactor experience.
-For these fire frequency bins, no changes are needed and the full-power fire frequency values apply to the LPSD fire PRA unchanged. - Case 2: If the fire ignition frequency for a fire ignition source bin was judged to be dependent on the plant operating mode, then only those fire events occurring during plant power operations were considered along with the corresponding at-power reactor experience (i.e., the fraction of the time that the plants were not in power mode) in developing the full-power fire frequency estimates.
-For these cases, re-analysis of the fire frequency is required to support the LPSD fire PRA.
+• Case 1: If the fire ignition frequency of an ignition source bin was judged to be independent of the operating mode, then the fire frequency analysis considered all fire events occurring over all plant operating states and the corresponding years of reactor experience.
+For these fire frequency bins, no changes are needed and the at-power fire frequency values apply to the LPSD fire PRA unchanged.

+• Case 2: If the fire ignition frequency for a fire ignition source bin was judged to be dependent on the plant operating mode, then only those fire events occurring during plant power operations, including startup operations (mode 2), were considered along with the corresponding at-power reactor experience (i.e., excluding the fraction of the time that the plants were not in power mode) in developing the at-power fire frequency estimates.